Sony’s Ghost of Tsushima will launch in summer 2020

 The game for Sony’s PlayStation 4 got a lot of air time on Thursday night with the revelation of a long cinematic trailer at The Game Awards.

-Ghost of Tsushima is an action-adventure sword fighting game set during the 13th century Mongol invasion of Japan.
+Ghost of Tsushima is an action-adventure swordfighting game set during the 13th century Mongol invasion of Japan.
 And tonight, we got to see the ghost, a warrior who wiped sliced some enemies and then revealed his face afterward.
 The ghost instructed a lone survivor to “tell him I’m coming.”

 So it looks like we have a revenge story.